moregold/MGT.FrontEndCodeChallenge/README.md

 ## Project Requirements
 Requirements for this webpage are:
-  - From a pixel standpoint, Be as close to the mockup as possible
+  - From a pixel standpoint, be as close to the mockup as possible
-  - We are not providing designs for different viewpoint breakpoints.
-However, you site should at least have a mobile breakpoint.
+  - We are not providing designs for different viewport breakpoints.
+However, your webpage should have at least a mobile breakpoint.
+Do not focus on the design of the mobile version of the webpage.
   - There should be a slide show in the "Our Programs" and "Our Events" sections.
 There are six images for each slide show (found in the assets artboard) labeled as Gallery 1 and Gallery 2.
-Use Gallery 1 with Our Programs and Gallery 2 with Our Events.
-The slide show should not auto-advance and should wrap, meaning that if I am on slide 6 and I hit forward, it should advance to slide 1.
+Use Gallery 1 with "Our Programs" and Gallery 2 with "Our Events".
+The slide show should not auto-advance and should wrap, meaning that if forward is clicked while on slide 6, it should wrap to slide 1.

 ## Project Instructions
   1. Build the web page with whatever technology stack you feel most comfortable with.
 This can even be a static page.